PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

   - formation name asc
   - status asc

 - button to show in modal(?) the message on enrollment if it's not NULL.
+(Message for the school)
+- table header sort ? will it work ?

 ## Features to improve :